ashu1069/PageRank/README.md

 1. Run `pip install -r requirement.txt`
 2. Run PageRank.py and you can change the transition matrix in the driver code

+There's also a Jupyter Notebook in the repository as an example of the PageRank algorithm implementation.